RileyWaite/DYSCO-MOM/README.md

 # DYSCO-MOM
-Dynamimcally Scoping Multivariable Optimisation in Matlab
+Dynamically Scoping Multivariable Optimisation in Matlab

 The name of this repo was not planned, and may very well be my greatest achievement.